 - Allow advertisers to buy an opportunity to include something (brochure, flier, free sample, etc.) in your attendee gift bag.

-- Sell ad space inside event program/schedule booklet.
+- Sell ad space inside the event program/schedule booklet.
 But really, don’t limit yourself to this.
 Sell ad space in anything printed that goes out to the masses.

 - Sell ad space for company logos on the event banner.
 Don’t have one?
 Get one and let ad revenue pay for itself.